-The Public Registry maintained by CCES in accordance with CCSP Rule 19 has separate pages for sanctions and Provisional Measures.
-The sanctions and Provisional Measures that are posted are only those that restrict a person's eligibility to participate in sport (as contemplated under Section 7).
-Accordingly, if there are no sanctions or Provisional Measures imposed on a Participant that in some way restrict their eligibility to participate in sport, no information regarding that Participant will be published to the Public Registry.
+The registry is a registry of Public Registry maintained by CCES in accordance with CCSP Rule 19 has separate pages for sanctions and provisional measures Provisional Measures.
+The sanctions and Provisional Measures that are posted are only those that restrict a person's eligibility to participate in sport (as contemplated under Section 7-of the UCCMS).
+Accordingly, if there are no sanctions or provisional measures Provisional Measures imposed on a Participant that in some way restrict their eligibility to participate in sport, no information regarding that Participant will be published to the registryPublic Registry.

-Imposed Provisional Measures will be reflected in the Public Registry to ensure their effective implementation.
-In that case, a general mention of the category (i.e., allegations of Prohibited Behaviour) and corresponding action taken (i.e., Provisional Measures) would be provided, but no actual allegations would be published until a finding of violation has been reached.
+Imposed provisional measuresProvisional Measures will be reflected in the registryPublic Registry to ensure their effective implementation.
+In that case, a general mention of the category (i.e., allegations of Prohibited Behaviour) and corresponding action taken (i.e., provisional measures) could be insertedProvisional Measures) would be provided, but no actual allegations would be published until a finding of violation has been reached.

-Information that might be included in this Public Registry includes: the Participant's name, the Participant's sport affiliation, the Participant's province/territory and city, a summary of the sanctions or measures imposed, etc.
+Information that might be included in this registryPublic Registry includes: the Participant's name, the Participant's sport affiliation, the Participant's province/territory and city, etc.a summary of the sanctions or measures imposed, etc.

-Sanctions and Provisional Measures involving Minors will not be posted on the Public Registry, except on a case-by-case basis as determined by CCES (CCSP Rule 19.4).
+Sanctions and Provisional Measures involving Minors will not be posted on the Public Registry, except on a caseby-case basis as determined by CCES (CCSP Rule 19.4).